BrepGen: A B-rep Generative Diffusion Model with Structured Latent Geometry: Structured Latent Geometry

-\myparagraphd{Edge ($E$)} Underlying each edge is a parametric curve with a function $C(u): \mathbb{R} \rightarrow \mathbb{R}^3$, mapping a $u$-coordinate to a 3D point on the unbounded curve on which the edge lies (Fig.~\ref{fig:data} left).
+Underlying each edge is a parametric curve (line, circle, elliptic, Bezier, or B-spline) with a function $C(u): \mathbb{R} \rightarrow \mathbb{R}^3$, mapping a $u$-coordinate to a 3D point on the unbounded curve on which the edge lies (\autoref{fig:data} left).
 The shape feature $E_{s}$ is a 1D array of 3D points sampled along the parametric curve.
 The position feature $E_{p}$ is again defined as the bounding box parameters enclosing the points.
 Let $[u_{\text{min}}, u_{\text{max}}] \in \mathbb{R}$ be the minimum and the maximum U-coordinate value of an edge.
 Points are sampled from an $N$ equally spaced grid along the u-axis with step size $\delta u = \frac{u_{\text{max}}-u_{\text{min}}}{N}$.
 3D coordinates at all grid locations are concatenated to form $E_s \in \mathbb{R}^{N \times 3}$ as the shape details.
 Akin to the face feature construction, a VAE compresses $E_s$ into $E_z$, where $E = [E_p, E_z]$ becomes the feature of an edge node.
-The `Edge' row in Fig.~\ref{fig:data} (middle) visualizes the position and the shape details.
+The `Edge' row in \autoref{fig:data} (middle) visualizes the position and the shape details.